 Pittman had a Very Good grade Wreath Cent, and an Extremely Fine grade 1794 cent.
 It is true that Pittman had gem-quality large cents, some of which were undergraded.
 For most dates in the series of large cents, however, Pittman had circulated representatives.
-In contrast, the Pogues acquired gems of most dates, and completed one of the all-time best sets of large cents ‘by date’, most of which will be auctioned March 31.
+In contrast, the Pogues acquired Gems of most dates and completed one of the all-time best sets of large cents ‘by date’, most of which will be auctioned on March 31.

 Generally, for U.S. coin types that began at some point from 1793 to 1829, Pittman had representatives of many dates though the quality was inconsistent.
 In series of early U.S. coins, it was not unusual for Pittman to have Very Fine to EF grade representatives of some of the least scarce dates, along with some MS-63 to -65 grade representatives of scarcer dates.